 The Philosophy discipline welcomes applications for graduate work in the history of philosophy; in particular, ancient philosophy, 19th- and 20th-century German philosophy, late-19th- and 20th-century French philosophy, and the history of philosophy of science.
 Several members of the discipline work in this area: Sohie Grace Chappell has published extensively on Ancient Philosophy; Christina Chimisso is an authority on the history of philosophy of science; and Manuel Dries is an authority of Nietzsche.
 Research and research students are at the heart of the discipline.
 In joining us, you would join a lively and friendly graduate community.
 The discipline hosts papers by visiting speakers throughout the year, and an annual graduate conference at which students give papers on their work in progress.

-Please consult the discipline website for details of applications for funded PhD places under the Consortium for the Humanities and the Arts Southeast England (CHASE) scheme.
-We will also consider applications outside this scheme.
+Please consult the discipline website for details of applications for funded PhD places under the the Open-Oxford-Cambridge Doctoral Training Scheme.
 Details of how to apply can be found on the website.